MinecraftU/mcu-curriculum/level_5/section_2.md

 ### "README"

 Another way developers communicate about their code in plain English is via README files.
 These can be in various different formats but a common one is called Markdown.
 Markdown allows some basic formatting using simple text.
 This curriculum is written in Markdown.
 These README files in each MinecraftByExample folder will help guide you through each example.
 Let's experiment with `MBE01 Block Simple`.
-You can use GitHub to view the formatted README: [https://github.com/MinecraftU/MinecraftByExample/tree/master/src/main/java/minecraftbyexample/mbe01_block_simple](https://github.com/MinecraftU/MinecraftByExample/tree/master/src/main/java/minecraftbyexample/mbe01_block_simple)
+[You can use GitHub to view the formatted README](https://github.com/MinecraftU/MinecraftByExample/tree/master/src/main/java/minecraftbyexample/mbe01_block_simple).

 First let's change the name of the block.
 In the README it indicates that the name of the block is in: `resources\assets\minecraftbyexample\lang\en_US.lang`.
 Find that file: